nicoscattaneo/PixSim/README.md

 ## how to create a PixelTable from forest resource maps.
 PixelTableCopy <- data.table::copy(PixelTable)

-## Here we use stand-level growth models of the main
+## Here we use a function that implement stand-level
-## species groups in Norway
+## growth models of the main species groups in Norway
 Functions <- list(GrowthModels = GrowthModels)

 ## "GrowthModels" function needs equations and parameters to be specified.